teeffelen/volt/README.md

 # VOLT

 VOLT is a small MVC Framework powered by PHP.
 It's goal is not to be a professional MVC framework that can handle lots of data and users, it is meant for people starting with PHP who want some or all features listed below.
-It is fully operational out-of-the-box, but still leaves enough space to expand on it's core functionality.
+It is fully operational out of the box, but still leaves enough space to expand on it's core functionality.

 ## Features